paullyy8/OIBSIP/README.md

-# Introduction
+Welcome to my collection of Python projects developed during my internship at [Oasis Infobyte](https://oasisinfobyte.com/).

-This repository contains the Python projects I have developed during my internship at [Oasis Infobyte](https://oasisinfobyte.com/).
-All the projects are built using [Python](https://www.python.org/) and [Tkinter](https://wiki.python.org/moin/TkInter).
+Each project is available in two versions:

-I’ve designed both CLI (Command Line Interface) and GUI (Graphical User Interface) versions for users, giving them flexibility in how they interact with the tools.
+- **CLI (Command-Line Interface)**: Lightweight and efficient for terminal-based users.

-For those who prefer working in the terminal, the CLI versions are lightweight and efficient.
+- **GUI (Graphical User Interface)**: Interactive and user-friendly, designed with Tkinter for a rich visual experience.

-For users who prefer a more interactive experience, I've also built GUI applications using Tkinter.
+I’ve built these projects to help users accomplish specific tasks with ease while offering flexibility in usage.
+Whether you prefer working in the terminal or a graphical interface, there’s something for everyone.

 ## Table of Contents